hujhax/austin-improv-wiki/Jillian Summar.md

 Jillian Summar is an improv performer, singing improv teacher, and vocal performer.

 ## History
+In ancient Egypt the sorceress Jillatep first heard the stirrings of improv inspiration...

 ## Troupes
 * [[Doin' Maintenance]] (defunct)
 * [[The Known Wizards]]